Keyboard shortcuts

 intelli-shell init fish | source

-These variables customize the keybindings to integrate with IntehliShell.
-They should be set in your shell's profile file (e.g., ~/.bashrc, ~/.zshrc) before the line that sources the IntelliShell init command.
+You can override the default keybindings by setting environment variables in your shell's profile file before the line that sources the IntelliShell init command.

 • INTELLI_SEARCH_HOTKEY: Overrides the default ctrl+space hotkey for searching commands.